Payment of invoices

-The IWC would prefer IWC vendors/suppliers to provide their invoices (and credit notes, if appropriate), via an email.
+We would prefer our vendors/suppliers to provide their invoices (and credit notes, if appropriate), via an email.
 If you are happy to move to this method please register with us.

-- Once you have recieved the acknowledgement email from us, please email your PDF invoices to IWCinvoices@iow.gov.uk.
+- once you have received the acknowledgement email from us, please email your PDF invoices to: IWCinvoices@iow.gov.uk

 Please note: emailed invoices must be in PDF file format in order to comply with HMRC requirements.